rimutaka/spotify-play-all-saved-albums/README.md

-# Spotify All Saved Albums Playlist Builder
+# "All Saved Albums" Playlist Builder for Spotify
-#### Compile all tracks from all saved and liked albums into a single playlist
+#### A browser extension to compile all tracks from all saved and liked albums into a single playlist

 Spotify has a rather confusing system of liked songs, liked albums and a single *Liked Songs* playlist.